joepk90/django-score-tracker/score_tracker/score/tests/test_score.md

 ### GUEST/NORMAL USER
 Happy Paths:
-- [ ] Should succeed if no score has been created today
+- [x] should be able to create score if user is authenticated
+    - [x] response should return: number, uuid, date/times
-- [ ] created score should have user_id that matches the user id of the authenticated user
+- [x] created score should have user_id that matches the user id of the authenticated user
-    - [ ] response should return: number, uuid, date/times

 Sad Paths:
-- [ ] should fail if a score has already been created today
+- [x] should fail if a score has already been created today
-- [ ] should fail if number is invalid
+- [x] should fail if number is invalid
+- [x] should fail if number is not provided